Games & Activities for Virtual Learning & Social Distancing

 At Portland Stage, we have developed a series of Education Programs for Elementary, Middle, and High School levels that connect to and reinforce State & National Standards.
 Our In-School programming focuses on building and enhancing literacy, cultural awareness, collaborative play, and creative thinking through a multidimensional approach to learning.
 All programs are accompanied by a comprehensive resource guide to enhance and support student/teacher engagement.
+We offer virtual & in-person programming.
 To learn about our programs, click here.

 Teachers’ Night Out

 Annually Portland Stage offer a Teachers’ Night Out.
 The evening begins with a reception in our Theater for Kids space where you will have the opportunity to learn more about our education programming, followed by a complimentary performance for you & a guest to one of our Mainstage productions.